 A plan of development for Peregrino Phase Two was submitted to Brazil’s National Agency of Petroleum, Natural Gas and Biofuels (ANP) on 30 January 2015.

 Peregrino Phase Two development details

 The second phase involves the Peregrino south-west area, which is not accessible by the existing A and B platforms.
-Its development plan involves increasing the number of production wells in the new area by drilling 15 oil producers and six water injectors.
+Its development plan involves increasing the number of production wells.

 The field will be developed using horizontal production wells with artificial lift that will be provided by subsurface down-hole electric submersible pumps (ESP).
 Multiphase export booster pumps will be installed to pump oil, gas and water that will be carried by export pipelines to the existing floating production, storage and offloading (FPSO) unit for processing.
 Produced water will be returned after the separation process to the WHP-C for reinjection.

 Facilities available at the WHP-C will include drilling facilities, utilities, power generation, living quarters and helideck.